linode/apl-docs/blog/2021-03-11-universal-opa-policy-development.md

 ## OPA ecosystem common knowledge

 Decisions are handled by the means of **Admission Controllers** such as **OPA kube-mgmt** project or Gatekeeper, which I will touch upon in a minute, but also remember that we can validate things using **Rego query** language on any plain files using static analysis tools like Conftest.
-The list of supported Conftest formats include (but is not limited to): json, yaml, Dockerfile, INI files, XML, etc.Here’s the problem, Conftest and Gatekeeper are on the path of diverging.
+The list of supported Conftest formats include (but is not limited to): json, yaml, Dockerfile, INI files, XML, etc.Here's the problem, Conftest and Gatekeeper are on the path of diverging.
 Although they speak the same REGO language, the two disagree on some aspects.

 ## In-Cluster vs Static Resources Policy Wars

-Working in a policy constricted environment is like having “parental controls” turned on for unprivileged users, allowing administrators to decide what kind of resources and setup are safest for their flock of Kubernetes clusters.
-From an application developer’s perspective, being denied access to deploy some resources means that they are not adhering to the rules imposed for that environment and should decide to find and fix the missing links in this setup.
+Working in a policy constricted environment is like having "parental controls" turned on for unprivileged users, allowing administrators to decide what kind of resources and setup are safest for their flock of Kubernetes clusters.
+From an application developer's perspective, being denied access to deploy some resources means that they are not adhering to the rules imposed for that environment and should decide to find and fix the missing links in this setup.

 Policy administrators/developers on the other hand, struggle with finding the correct enforcement strategies and adjusting policy parameters according to desired state or allowing certain exclusions for cases where policy enforcement does not make sense.
 For example: system namespaces, cloud vendor specific namespaces or anything that should avoid intervention by default.
 There is no golden rule for policy adoption and you are in charge of overcoming your own mistakes if something is not right.

-Let’s start with the simple use-case of running policy checks against any kind of YAML resource.
+Let's start with the simple use-case of running policy checks against any kind of YAML resource.
 Then I move forward with more details about in-cluster Kubernetes admission review objects.

 ## Conftest in action